Airbus in China

 Airbus has launched a key area of cooperation with China to update the nation’s airspace with state-of-the-art air traffic management (ATM) systems.

-With a new Memorandum of Understanding signed in March 2014 during a ceremony at France’s Elysée presidential palace, an expanded framework was established for continued cooperation between Airbus and China.
+With a new MoU signed in March 2014 during a ceremony at France’s Elysée presidential palace, an expanded framework was established for continued cooperation between Airbus and China.

 A strategy of partnerships